mikenull7/SprackPrivacyPolicy/README.md

 # SprackPrivacyPolicy

-Privacy Policy for Sprack
+# Privacy Policy for Sprack
-Effective Date: [Insert Date]
+Effective Date: June 25, 2025

 Sprack ("we", "our", or "us") values your privacy.
 This Privacy Policy explains how we collect, use, and protect your information when you use the Sprack mobile application ("App").

-1. Information We Collect
+# 1. Information We Collect
 a.
 Personal Information
 Google Sign-In: If you choose to sign in using Google, we collect your Google account name, email address, and profile picture.